DeonticAI/documentation/README.md

 #### 3.2.4 Split

-Is your requirement atomic, or does it refer to multiple capabilities or functionalities?
-If so, it is advisable to split it up into multiple requirements.
+Does your requirement refer to multiple capabilities or functionalities?
+If so, it is advisable to split it up into multiple atomic requirements.
 The tool will suggest what these could look like.

 <img width="1130" alt="Screenshot 2025-01-24 at 13 15 27" src="https://github.com/user-attachments/assets/904325f3-d722-4cc4-b74f-551dfc868264" />

-### 3.2.5 Resolve Conflict
+#### 3.2.5 Resolve Conflict

 Does your requirement conflict with other requirements?
 If the tool detects a potential conflict, you can click the relevant requirements.
 The dialog will show their description, and also explain why our software thinks this is a conflict.